bagisto/bagisto-docs/create_package.md

 ![](assets/images/icons/Icon-Pencil-Large.svg){:.pencil-icon}
 [edit on github](https://github.com/bagisto/bagisto-docs/blob/master/create_package.md){:.edit-github target="\_blank"}

-A package is like Laravel packages that includes views, controller and models.
+A package is like laravel package that includes views, controller and models.
 Packages are created to manage your large laravel applications into smaller units.
 In the bagisto, we have created plenty of packages at path `packages/Webkul/`.

 ### How To Create Package <a id="how-to-create-package"></a>